-The University of Leeds is a partner of The Alan Turing Institute, the UKs national institute for data science and artificial intelligence.
+The University of Leeds is a partner of the Alan Turing Institute (the Turing), the UKs national institute for data science and artificial intelligence.

 The University and the Turing have a shared commitment to make great leaps in data science research in order to change the world for the better.
 The Turing has strategic research programmes in areas such as artificial intelligence, health and public policy.

 An important research area for the Turing is urban analytics, which will be led by Leeds Institute for Data Analytics (LIDA) director and Turing Fellow, Professor Mark Birkin.